bjones1/CodeChat_Editor/docs/design.md

     recommend the 64-bit toolset for Windows.
 3. [Install NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
     (the Node.js package manager).
+4. In the `client/` directory:
-4. Install all NPM dependencies: in the `client/` directory, run `npm update`.
+    1. Install all NPM dependencies: run `npm update`.
-5. Package all JavaScript dependencies from NPM: also in the `client/` directory, run `npm run build`.
+    2. Package all JavaScript dependencies from NPM: run `npm run build`.
+    3. Copy MathJax from node_modules/mathjax to  static/mathjax.
-6. In the `server/` directory, execute `cargo run -- serve`.
+5. In the `server/` directory, execute `cargo run -- serve`.
-7. Open `http://localhost:8080` in your browser.
+6. Open `http://localhost:8080` in your browser.
-8. Open the file `README.md`.
+7. Open the file `README.md`.

 ## <a id="vision"></a>Vision